The Evolution of Data Publishing

 Every number in your content is an assertion about reality.
 "72% of marketers prefer X." "The average churn rate is 5.2%."
 "Tool A outperforms Tool B by 3x."
 Each of these is a claim, a verifiable statement linked to data that can change.

-When the data changes and your content doesn't, the claim doesn't disappear.
-It becomes wrong.
+When the data changes and your content does not, the claim is still there, and now it is wrong.
 Still published, still cited, still attached to your name.

 This is the shift: from treating data as decoration to treating it as a network of trackable claims.
 Each claim has a source.
 Each source can be monitored.
 When the source changes, every claim it supports can be flagged, corrected, and updated, across every post where it appears.